MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 |&nbsp;|&nbsp;|true|

 > [!Note]
-> In EngineV2, null comparison expression returned a boolean results, in EngineV3 it returns "null".
+> In EngineV2, the null comparison expression returns boolean results.
+In EngineV3, the comparison expression returns "null".

 ## Binary operations on null